JamesMcMinn/twitter-stream-recorder/README.md

 ## Usage
-The stream recorded has a number of paramaters, all of which are optional depending on your setup.
+The stream recorded has a number of parameters, all of which are optional depending on your setup.

     -compress=true      Perform gzip compression before writing to disk.
     -dir="./"           Path to store downloaded tweets.